 Focusing on the actions of Luzardo, and considering the circumstances, we hold the State has not proffered sufficient facts from which a jury might conclude that Luzardo was engaged in reckless conduct “likely to cause the death of, or great bodily harm to another.” § 782.071.
 We therefore reverse the judgment of conviction and sentence in this case with directions to discharge the defendant on the charge informed against him.
 We decline to rest our decision on the “excessive speed alone …” jingle.
 If Luzardo had been traveling at a speed of 120 miles per hour at the time of the accident, our decision might be different.
 “Judgment by jingle” is a perilous exercise, but if there must be a jingle in this area of the law, we would prefer, “Speed alone is not enough, except when it is.”
 See Rubinger v.
 State, 98 So.3d 659, 662 (Fla.
 4th DCA 2012) (reserving for consideration a case where the speed of the defendant was “grossly excessive”).
 On the facts of this case, we reverse the judgment of conviction and sentence for proceedings in compliance herewith.

 If you believe that you could be under investigation or you were already arrested in Central Florida for alleged vehicular homicide, it is in your best interest to immediately retain legal counsel.
-Ashley M. Aulls, P.A. aggressively defends clients all over the greater Hernando County area, including Brooksville, Weeki Wachee, Inverness, Wildwood, New Port Richey, Spring Hill, and several other surrounding communities.
+The Law Office of Ashley Aulls, P.A. aggressively defends clients all over the greater Hernando County area, including Brooksville, Weeki Wachee, Inverness, Wildwood, New Port Richey, Spring Hill, and several other surrounding communities.